Principles of Acoustics and Vibration (year one for part time)

-As an environmental acoustics student, you will interact with world-class facilities including one full anechoic chamber and two semi-anechoic chambers, a transmission suite, two large and one small reverberation chambers, an ITU standard listening room, audiometric test facilities and a range of advanced instrumentation and equipment.
+As an acoustics student, you will interact with world-class facilities including full and semi-anechoic chambers, a transmission suite, large and small reverberation chambers, an ITU standard listening room, audiometric test facilities and a range of advanced instrumentation and equipment.

 The Environmental Acoustics postgraduate programme is delivered by an academic team with extensive industry experience and research connections.